russeljoshmusongeng/PA2_MUSONG_2ECEA/README.md

 Goal: Build a 10×10 matrix of squares of 1..100, then filter numbers divisible by 3.

 ```
+# Library to open mathematical and logical functions
 import numpy as np

 # Create squares of 1..100, then reshape to 10x10